Recovery groups meet at every Resurrection location and online. Download a full list of opportunities here.

 This class meets in person at Resurrection Leawood (Room B260) and online through Zoom.
-For more information, email Marcelo Rosa or call 913-707-6052, or email Marni Ellis, Community Support and Counseling Administrative Assistant.
+For more information, email Marcelo Rosa or call 913-707-6052, or email Lesa Kleinmann, Coordinating Assistant to Care Central.

 A 12-step faith-based group for family and friends of loved ones struggling with substance use disorder and other addictions.
 This group is for people age 18+.

-Pastor Darryl Burton leads these month-long classes via Zoom, alternating between hope one month and forgiveness the next.
+Pastor Darryl Burton leads these month-long classes in person at Resurrection Leawood in Room B255 and online via Zoom.
+The class alternates between hope one month and forgiveness the next.
 This is a time for sharing experiences, strength and hope.
-For more information, email Pastor Darryl, group leader, or Marni Ellis, Community Support and Counseling Administrative Assistant.

 This 12 Step faith-based co-ed support group is for people who struggle with addictions and habits of any kind.